Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

-\subsection{The example of drifted brownian motion conditioned to stay positive}
+\subsection{The example of drifted Brownian motion conditioned to stay positive}

-The most simple case is the intersection of the spectrally positive and the spectrally negative case, that is, when $V$ is a drifted brownian motion.
-All the results mentioned here are already known in this case.
-We define the $\kappa$-drifted brownian motion by $W_{\kappa}(t) := W(t) - \frac{\kappa}{2} t$, where $W$ is a standard brownian motion.
+The simplest case is the intersection of the spectrally positive and the spectrally negative case, that is, when $V$ is a drifted Brownian motion.
+Most of the results of this paper are already known in this case.
+We define the $\kappa$-drifted Brownian motion by $W_{\kappa}(t) := W(t) - \frac{\kappa}{2} t$, where $W$ is a standard Brownian motion.
 It is known that the two processes $W_{\kappa}^{\uparrow}$ and $W_{-\kappa}^{\uparrow}$ are equal in law.
 This follows, for example, from the expression of the generator of $W_{\kappa}^{\uparrow}$, or from the fact that for positive $\kappa$, the Laplace exponent of $W_{\kappa}^{\sharp}$ is equal to the Laplace exponent of $W_{-\kappa}$, so the processes conditioned to stay positive have the same law.
 We thus only consider positive $\kappa$.

 It is known (see (4.6) in Andreoletti, Devulder \cite{AndDev}, see also Lemma 6.6 in \cite{advech}) that $I(W_k^{\uparrow})$ is almost surely finite and has Laplace transform

 where $I_{\kappa}$ is a modified Bessel function.
 This expression can also be written